dbos-inc/dbos-transact-py/README.md

 @DBOS.scheduled('* * * * *') # crontab syntax to run once every minute
 @DBOS.workflow()
 def example_scheduled_workflow(scheduled_time: datetime, actual_time: datetime):
-    DBOS.logger.info("I am a workflow scheduled to run once a minute. ")
+    DBOS.logger.info("I am a workflow scheduled to run once a minute.")
 ```

 You can add a durable sleep to any workflow with a single line of code.